HMS Kenya: Operation Pedestal

 Kenya played a prominent role in Operation Pedestal during August 1942.
 Pedestal was a Royal Navy operation to escort a convoy of 14 merchant ships through the western Mediterranean to relieve and resupply the besieged island of Malta.
-The convoy escort was the largest ever assembled in World War II, comprising 2 battleships, 4 aircraft carriers, 7 light cruisers (including Kenya) and 26 destroyers.
+The convoy escort was the largest ever assembled in World War II, comprising 2 battleships, 3 aircraft carriers (Eagle, Victorious and Indomitable), 7 light cruisers (including Kenya) and 26 destroyers.
 Through 11 and 12 August, it successfully fought off massed air attacks by the German Luftwaffe and the Italian Regia Aeronautica, with the loss of only 1 merchant ship and 1 destroyer.
 The aircraft carrier HMS Eagle was also lost to a lone submarine attack on 11 August.

 The heavily mined waters between Sicily and Tunisia (the Narrows) made it too dangerous for the battleships and surviving aircraft carriers to escort the convoy all the way to Malta, and for the last 300 km, the escort comprised a smaller force (Force X) of cruisers and destroyers, including Kenya.
 During the night of 12 August and during the following day, the convoy was heavily attacked by Axis air forces, submarines and motor torpedo boats.
 During these actions, Kenya's bow was blown off by a torpedo fired by the Italian submarine Alagi.
 This necessitated emergency shoring of the forward bulkhead and a reduced maximum speed of 25 kn.